raidycv/rx-toolhead-/README.md

    •    Consistently reliable — Solid mechanical structure, built to last
    •    Looks clean & professional — Not your average DIY toolheads

-Support the project and get access to all STEP design files on my [Patreon](https://www.patreon.com/posts/rx-toolhead-v2-138345786?source=storefront)   (if you already purchased V1 files, you have full access to V2 files)